strategicdata/pmhc-mds-spec/doc/include/definitions.rst

 Service Contact - Participants
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+Classification of the individual(s) the service contact was delivered to, as represented by a code.

 :Field name: service_contact_participants

 :Data type: string

+:Domain:
+  :1: Individual
+  :2: Group
+  :3: Family / Client Support Network
 :Notes:
   Coding options will be finalised following feedback from PHNs.